pengvyn/kavpix-code/src/essays/number-tree/essay.md

 Here, `T` is the input type.
 If we want to use numbers, we would write `ValLeaf<number>`.
 Or maybe we want to use a list of numbers, then it would be `ValLeaf<number[]>`.

-Let's generalize all the previous types
+Let's generalize all the previous types:

 ```typescript
 interface Add<T> {